Grand Theft Auto: Vice City

 Vice City, based on Miami, is one of the three original cities introduced in Grand Theft Auto.
 It is the third setting available to the player.
 The city encompasses one large landmass, divided into eight districts which form the city's core, and a smaller island, Vice Beach, in the northeast.
 Like its real-life counterpart, Vice City is depicted as a tropical city, easily distinguished from the other two in the game by its beaches and palm trees.

 A redesigned version of Vice City, located in the state of Florida, was introduced in Grand Theft Auto: Vice City (set in 1986).
 The city consists of two main landmasses, Vice City Beach and Vice City Mainland, separated by a large body of water and connected to each other and to two smaller islands, Starfish Island and Prawn Island, by a series of road bridges.
 At the beginning of the game, the player only has access to Vice City Beach, with the rest of the city being gradually unlocked as the story progresses.
 The same setting would be later used in the prequel Grand Theft Auto: Vice City Stories (set in 1984), albeit with several changes to reflect the earlier time period.

 A third version of Vice City will be featured as a main setting of the upcoming Grand Theft Auto VI (set in the present) and will again be based on Miami.
-It is also being re-imagined as a major city in the fictional state of Leonida, based on Florida, and as the county seat of Vice-Dale County, based on Miami-Dade County.
-In addition, unlike previous iterations of the city, Vice Beach (known as Vice City Beach in the 3D universe's depictions of Vice City) will be its own separate city complete with its own police force, much like the real world Miami Beach.
+It is also being reimagined as a major city in the fictional state of Leonida, based on Florida, and as the county seat of Vice-Dale County, based on Miami-Dade County.
+In addition, unlike previous iterations of the city, Vice Beach (known as Vice City Beach in the 3D universe's depictions of Vice City) will be its own separate city complete with its own police force, much like the real-world Miami Beach.